 In 1980, the U.S. Women's Open was held in Nashville.

-In 1982, the Nashville Sounds won the Double-A Southern League championship.
+In 1982, the Nashville Sounds won another league championship.

-In 1983, CoreCivic, formerly known as Corrections Corporation of America, was founded in Nashville.
+In 1983, Corrections Corporation of America, now known as CoreCivic, was founded in Nashville.

-In 1984, Fairgrounds Speedway hosted its last NASCAR Winston Cup race.
+In 1984, the Fairgrounds Speedway hosted NASCAR Winston Cup races.

 On January 21, 1985, the coldest temperature ever officially recorded in Nashville was −17 °F (−27 °C).